 Beach picnics, surfing, body boarding – Llandudno is a local favourite!

 For a Cape Town beach with a unique twist, head to Boulders Beach.
 This soft-sand beach and slightly warmer sea (it’s on the False Bay coastline) are home to a large colony of endangered African penguins.
 These endearing birds have become minor celebrities and visitors flock to watch them strut their stuff between the hulking granite boulders – a highly entertaining sight to see.

-Boulders Beach lies about 40km (25mi) south of Cape Town, just beyond the naval base in picturesque Simon’s Town, which makes it a great stop on the way to or from Cape Point Nature Reserve.
+Boulders Beach lies about 40 kilometres (25 miles) south of Cape Town, just beyond the naval base in picturesque Simon’s Town, which makes it a great stop on the way to or from Cape Point Nature Reserve.